Teeing up with Trump looks like another poor call from McIlroy

 Golf and its blue chip clientele may have more patience than the rest of the world with Rory’s fourball choice

 Doctor’s advice was there was no problem with Zika.
 International Olympic Committee advice was there was no problem with Zika.
 Rio organiser’s advice was there was no problem with Zika.
 The Irish Olympic team advice was there was no problem with Zika.
-Rory’s advice was there was an insurmountable problem with Zika, something he made a.
+Rory’s advice was there was an insurmountable problem with Zika.

 “My health and my family’s health come before anything else,” he said.
 No ‘at greater risk’ female Irish athletes pulled out of Rio.
 No athlete that attended the Rio Game contracted the Zika virus.